Panorama (British TV programme): Euro 2012: Stadiums of Hate

 Jessica Elgot wrote an article in The Jewish Chronicle headlined "I went all the way to 'racist' Kiev and all I got was love", reporting how "By-and-large, no one understood why we were going.
 Friends raised their eyebrows in horror, before inquiring if we had seen "that Panorama programme".
 My grandmother politely inquired why we wanted to go to "that shmatte place".
 As I left for the airport, I got a sweet good-bye text from my house-mate.
 "Have a lovely trip.
 Please don't get Jew-bashed."

-The Daily Mirror commented: "The biggest plus of Euro 2012 must be the scaremongering presented by BBC's Panorama of violence and terrible racism in Poland and Ukraine largely proved to be just that.
-If you do not believe me, then take the word of Gary Lineker who did not mind taking a swipe at his BBC bosses to point out how friendly and accommodating the locals have been.
-Ahead of Spain’s semi with Portugal, Lineker tweeted: 'Donetsk is a lovely town with friendly folk.
-Pre-tournament scaremongering way off the mark.'"

-Tim Black, senior writer at Spiked, speculated that "What seemed to drive 'Stadiums of Hate' was not an intention to deceive, exactly.
-It was something else: an overriding willingness to believe the worst about people from 'over there'.
-The East European 'they' are not like 'us', the programme seemed to be saying: they are less developed, less socially advanced; they need our moral lessons, our anti-racist schooling.
-Amid the apparent social backwardness of Poland and Ukraine, the multicultural, cosmopolitan superiority of Western Europe can shine through.
-And we in Britain can bask in its glow."

 The deputy mayor of Kraków, referring to the incidents of racism and anti-Semitism broadcast by Panorama, said: "We believe that, step by step, the clubs will also take more responsibility for this kind of activity at stadiums".
 Adam Bulandra, project coordinator of the Interkulturalni Foundation and co-author of Kraków's new anti-racist strategy said: "The local community does not react properly to this problem, it does not actively oppose the incidents that happen, that's why they are so visible, and we want to change this situation."
-A spokesperson for Poland's Ombudsman for Citizens' Rights, noted that while there may seem to be only a small number of racist incidents in Poland, that 80 percent of racist crimes go unreported in the country.
+A spokesperson for Poland's Ombudsman for Citizens' Rights, noted that while there may seem to be only a small number of racist incidents in Poland, that 80 per cent of racist crimes go unreported in the country.

 In 2014, Jewish News and other news organizations reported that during the making of the documentary, host Chris Rogers had been filmed giving a Nazi salute while marching in front of the crew.
 Rogers was reprimanded by the BBC, apologized and had not been re-hired by the Panorama program for two years after the incident.